 History of Conflict in the Middle East

-The Middle East is a region immersed in history, culture, and conflict.
-For centuries, its strategic location at the crossroads of continents has made it a battleground for empires, religions, and ideologies.
-Conflict in the Middle East has shaped boundaries, politics, culture, and the lives of millions.
+The Middle East is a region with a fascinating history that goes back to the earliest known civilizations and empires.
+Its location at the crossroads of continents has made it a battleground for empires, religions, and ideologies.
+As a sad result of this, conflict has raged in the Middle East for centuries.
+This has shaped boundaries, politics, culture, and the lives of millions.

 Religion has played a profound role in shaping the landscape of conflict in the Middle East.
 The rise of Islam in the 7th century brought about a new era of conquest and expansion, as Arab armies swept across the region, establishing vast caliphates, and spreading Islamic civilization.
-The Sunni-Shia divide, dating back to the early days of Islam, has fueled centuries of sectarian tension and conflict, shaping the politics and identity of the region.
+The Sunni-Shia divide, dating back to the early days of Islam, led to further tension and conflict.
+The two sides (Sunni and Shia) have been at odds in various nations ever since.

 The 19th and 20th centuries witnessed the emergence of European colonial powers in the Middle East, as the Ottoman Empire weakened and collapsed.
 Britain and France carved up the region through the Sykes-Picot Agreement, drawing arbitrary borders that disregarded ethnic, religious, and tribal realities.
 This colonial legacy sowed the seeds of future conflict, creating artificial nations and fueling nationalist movements.